St. Patrick's Cathedral (New York City): Archbishop's residence

 Plaque commemorating Pope Paul VI's visit to the cathedral in 1965.

 The archbishop's residence is at the northwest corner with 50th Street, occupying the southeastern section of the cathedral close.
 It carries the address 452 Madison Avenue.
 The archbishop's residence covers 15000 ft2.
 The Gothic-style building is three and a half stories high and is also clad with white marble.
 A plaque commemorating Pope Paul VI's 1965 visit to the cathedral is mounted on the facade.

 As of 2015, Cardinal Dolan shares the archbishop's house with three other priests.
 On the third floor is a chapel for John the Apostle.
 The right-side wall has a plaque measuring 18 by 12 in with a holy water font made of silver.
 The Assumption of Mary, flanked by cherubs, is depicted atop the holy water font.
 The font was given by Pope Paul VI to Cardinal Cooke in 1971.

 Staff

-As of 2023, Cardinal Timothy M. Dolan is the Archbishop of New York, having served in this position since 2009.
+As of 2026, Ronald Hicks is the Archbishop of New York, having served in this position since 2026.
 Since November 2021, Enrique Salvo has served as the rector of the cathedral.
 In addition, Rev. Andrew King is the master of ceremonies, and Rev. Donald Haggerty, Rev. Arthur Golino, and Rev. Ed Dougherty are also on staff.
-Rev. Stephen Ries serves as Cardinal Dolan's Priest Secretary.
+Rev. John Mccarthy serves as Archbishop Hicks's Priest Secretary.

 The director of music is Jennifer Pascual.
 The associate directors of music, who also serve as organists, are Daniel Brondel and Michael Hey.
 In addition, Robert M. Evers is the Music Administrator and Programs Editor.